kripthor/io433/README.md

 ```
 ## Description

-IO433 is an ESP32 (TTGO T-Display) & CC1101 based 433Mhz sniffer.
+IO433 is an open-source ESP32 (TTGO T-Display) & CC1101 based 433Mhz sniffer.
-It can sniff, store, replay, dump and monitor most 433Mhz (currently ASK-OOK onyl) signals.
+It can sniff, store, replay, dump and monitor most 433Mhz (currently ASK-OOK only) signals.
 These include garage door openers, remote doorbells, sensors and similar devices.

 The core of this project aims to be its simplicity, reliability and versatility.